nm-z/Python_GUI_TS1500_Probe-B/README.md

 ## Quick Start (Ubuntu)

 The application runs in an Ubuntu-based Docker container.
-Follow these commands:
+Copy codeblock below and paste directly in terminal:

 ```bash
 # Update system and install dependencies